Gum Disease Treatment – West Palm Beach, FL

 Renew & Protect Oral Health

-At our practice, we go beyond simply taking care of your teeth.
+At our dental office, we go beyond simply taking care of your teeth.
 While they are essential to your oral health, your gums also matter tremendously as well.
 They provide important support and protection for the teeth, and if too much plaque and bacteria are allowed to build up on them, they can easily develop an infection (called gum disease or periodontal disease) that can cause a wide variety of dental and overall health problems.
 That is why Dr. Mihran Asinmaz and our team will always examine your gums during your regular checkup, and if you show any signs of infection, we can quickly treat it using gum disease treatment in West Palm Beach, FL.

 What is Periodontal Disease?
 (Gum and Bone Disease)

 Everyone’s mouth contains the bacteria that causes periodontal disease.
 When the number of these bacteria accumulate, they begin to break down healthy gum and bone, and this can severely impact a person’s oral health.

 Periodontal disease is the most common chronic bacterial infection in adults and the number one reason for tooth loss in the U.S. It is estimated that at least 50% of the population has some degree of periodontal disease.
 How does periodontal disease begin and progress?

 Over time, the plaque built up on teeth can harden and become trapped at the base of the tooth.
 This hardened plaque substance is called calculus.

 The bacteria in plaque and calculus release toxins that are destructive to your gums and surrounding tissues.
 If these substances are not removed with regularly scheduled hygiene appointments and proper daily home care, the gums can become inflamed and infected, which is known as gingivitis.